Our approach to equality, diversity and inclusion

 Events for policy makers and practitioners

-In 2017 we partnered with the state teacher training institute LISUM Berlin-Brandenburg to hold a "Creating more inclusive classrooms" conference kick-off event and all-day conference on 14-15.02.17 for policy makers and practitioners working in the field of special needs, integration and inclusion.
-As the latest in this series across Germany, we recently partnered with the state teacher training institute Landesinstitut Hamburg to hold a similar "Creating more inclusive classrooms" conference on 23.03.2018 aimed at teachers of English.
+Since 2017 we have partnered with the state teacher training institutes LISUM Berlin-Brandenburg and Landesinstitut Hamburg to hold "Creating more inclusive classrooms" conferences for policy makers and practitioners working in the field of special needs, integration and inclusion.
+As the latest in this series across Germany, we recently partnered with the state teacher training institute Pädagogisches Landesinstitut Rheinland-Pfalz to hold a similar "Creating more inclusive classrooms" conference on 20.11.2018 aimed at teachers of English.

 Working with consultants and experts from the UK

-For both "Creating more inclusive classrooms" events in Berlin-Brandenburg and Hamburg we worked with local expertise as well as education consultants and expertise from the UK and across the British Council network, including the following:
+For our "Creating more inclusive classrooms" events in Berlin-Brandenburg and Rheinland-Pfalz we worked with local expertise as well as education consultants and expertise from the UK and across the British Council network, including the following: